-A macular pucker is a condition where the center of the retina becomes distorted or puckered.
-The retina is the light sensing tissue that lines the inside back part of your eye.
+A Macular Pucker is a condition in which the center of the retina becomes distorted or puckered.
+The retina is the light-sensing tissue that lines the inside back part of your eye.
 Most of the retina is devoted to peripheral vision, night vision, and sensing motion.
-The macula or central retina is the only area that is able to visualize fine detail or provide reading vision.
+The macula or central retina is the only area that is able to visualize fine detail or facilitate reading vision.

 In a person with Macular Pucker, a thin film of tissue grows over the surface of the macula.
 If this tissue contracts, the macula can become distorted and swollen, which usually results in blurred and distorted vision.